Louie Louie: Bruce Springsteen (1978)

 Bruce Springsteen has had a long association with "Louie Louie", playing it at multiple concerts and guest appearances, and commenting often on its significance.

 From the 1979 No Nukes concert:Rock is primarily about longing.
 All the great rock songs are about longing.
 "Like A Rolling Stone" is about longing; 'How does it feel to be without a home?' — "Louie, Louie"!
 You're yearning for –'Where's that big party that I know is out there, but I can't find it'.

 From the 2018 soundtrack album for Springsteen on Broadway (spoken intro to "Tenth Avenue Freeze-Out"):

 There is no love without one plus one equaling three.
 It's the essential equation of art.
 It's the essential equation of rock 'n' roll.
 It's the reason the universe will never be fully comprehensible.
 It's the reason "Louie Louie" will never be fully comprehensible.
 And it's the reason true rock 'n' roll, and true rock 'n' roll bands, will never die.

 He has said that "Born in the U.S.A." was "the most misunderstood song since 'Louie Louie'", and one critic characterized The River as "Less Kierkegaard, lots more Kingsmen".

 The first known recorded performance was on September 9, 1978, at the University of Notre Dame on the Darkness Tour, followed by other tour performances in 1978, 1981, 2009, and 2014.
 He also played the song in guest appearances with other groups in 1982 (at the Stone Pony with Cats on a Hot Surface) and 1983 (at The Headliner in Neptune, NJ with Midnight Thunder).
 Song "snippets" are frequently played within other songs: "High School Confidential", "Twist and Shout", "Glory Days", and "Pay Me My Money Down".

 Multiple concert bootleg albums included a live "Louie Louie" version: Reggae 'N' Soul (1988), Notre Dame Game (1981), Rockin' Days (1983), Rock Through the Jungle (1983), Rock & Roll Is Here to Stay (1990), Clubs' Stories (1994), Songs for an Electric Mule (1994), Lost & Live (1995), The Boss Hits the Sixties (2009), Satisfaction (2014), Charlotte, NC 04/19/14 (2014), Who's Been Covered by the Boss (2014), Saginaw 1978 (2015), and High Hopes Tour 2014 (2018).

 E Street Band drummer Max Weinberg played "Louie Louie" on his 2017 live Jukebox show, and guitarist Nils Lofgren credited some of his success to "I just happened to play 'Louie Louie' a little different than the other guys."
 Steven Van Zandt remembered it as the record that changed his life, saying, "That's where it all started."

-More recently, Springsteen included the Kingsmen's version in a curated "frat rock" playlist on the 25th episode of his From My Home to Yours Sirius XM radio show in October 2023.
+More recently, Springsteen included the Kingsmen's version in a curated "frat rock" playlist on the 25th episode of his From My Home to Yours SiriusXM radio show in October 2023.
 In a 2024 interview on The Howard Stern Show, he described "Louie Louie" as "a great fucking song".